 Louis C. Moser Playground

 The $1.87 million renovation was funded by the City Council ($1.37 million) and Mayor de Blasio ($500,000).
-Work will include the installation of two new sets of play equipment, swings, adult fitness elements, and new plantings.
-The park’s drainage and underground water supply system will be constructed and new drinking fountains and spray showers will be added.
-New pavement will be laid, eliminating any trip hazards, and fencing and furnishings will complete the site.
-Construction began in September and is expected to be complete by fall 2018.
+Work included the installation of two new sets of play equipment and swings for kids aged 2-5 and 5-12, a spray shower, and adult fitness elements.
+New furnishings including game tables and picnic tables were added, as well as new drinking fountains.
+The park’s drainage and underground water supply system was also reconstructed; new pavement was laid to eliminate trip hazards; and fencing and new plantings complete the site.
+Construction began in September 2017, and was completed in September 2018.

 Moser Park was named to honor the achievements of Jackson Heights community activist Louis C. Moser (1904-1983).
 Moser is best remembered for the creation of the North Queens Home Owners’ Civic Association, founded in 1941 with only ten families.
 The group focused its efforts on preserving the residential character of northern Queens by preventing over-development and defending the rights and interests of homeowners.
 Moser also promoted both pedestrian and motorist safety in Jackson Heights; he successfully petitioned for the installation of safety lighting on sidewalks and traffic lights in his community.
 By the time of Moser’s death, 700 families belonged to the North Queens Homeowners Civic Association.
 Throughout his 42 years of civic service, Moser staunchly supported the proliferation and maintenance of parks and playgrounds in Jackson Heights.
 Prior to this, the park was named for the Bulova watch company, which gifted the site to the City.